Restore Your Bite, Improve Function

 • Healing and integration period:

 Over the next three to six months, your jawbone gradually fuses with the implant.
 This biological process, called osseointegration, is essential to how dental implants work.
-It provides a stable base that allows the implant to function like a natural root during everyday activities.
+Osseointegration helps the implant form a stable base for the replacement tooth, although outcomes vary depending on individual factors.

 • Abutment placement:

 A small connector (called an abutment) is attached after healing.
-This component links the implant to the crown and supports daily functions like chewing and speaking.
+This component links the implant to the crown and helps support functions such as chewing and speaking.

 • Final crown placement:

 A custom-made crown is fitted on the abutment.
-It is shaped and coloured so it blends with your surrounding teeth.
+It is shaped and coloured to blend with your surrounding teeth.

 The total time for a dental implant procedure can vary, depending on your oral health and whether additional steps are needed.
 Generally, it may take three to nine months from your initial consultation to the final crown placement.
 Here’s how the timeline usually breaks down: